 - Windows Security Center (WSC) in the case of Windows apps – third-party firewall and anti-virus software must be compliant

 - DevicePolicyManager for Android apps.

-For detecting jailbroken devices, the RootBeer library for Android is used.
+The RootBeer library for Android is used for detecting jailbroken devices.
 For iOS, rootkits are verified by checking for certain files and known apps, as well as whether the file system may be accessed outside of the app sandbox.

-Finally, for detecting an outdated OS version, compare semantic versioning is compared with the version that the systems administrator selects.
+Finally, for detecting an outdated OS version, semantic versioning is compared with the version that the system administrator selects.

 To add an access policy:

 - Go to Access and navigate to Policies.
 Click the + icon in the top right.

 - Access Policy Name – Name to identify the policy.

 - Access Resources – Resources associated with the policy.

 - Groups – Groups that will have access to the resources.